 Be sure to book accommodations well in advance if you plan to visit this time of year as the crowd of visitors often outnumbers the available rooms in Algeciras during the festival.

 Other Costa del Sol Towns With Bullrings

 There are lots of bullrings along the Costa del Sol.
-However, many are disused or are used for other events (such as concerts).
+However, many are disused or are used for other events such as concerts instead.

-- Fuengirola In October, during the feria in honour of the Virgen del Rosario Coronada.
+- Fuengirola: In October, during the feria in honor of the Virgen del Rosario Coronada

 These bullrings don't have much information online.
 Check them out in person when you are in town.